davidxmoody/professorp.co.uk/src/documents/contact/index.html.md

 title: Contact
 ---

-Please contact me if there is anything more you would like to know about Professor P. I am always happy to visit schools, libraries and bookshops for talks, workshops and readings.
+Please contact me if there is anything more you would like to know about Professor&nbsp;P. I am always happy to visit schools, libraries and bookshops for talks, workshops and readings.

 You can email me at <peter@professorp.co.uk> or write to me at: